SThompson-Void/Ark-Tribe-Log-Discord-Script/readme.md

     CHANNEL_ID=123456789012345678
   ```

-5. Open OBS and set your screen capture window to Ark: Survival Evolved/Ascended
-6. Run main.py
+5. Run main.py
-7. Go back to Ark and Open the Tribe Log section
+6. Go back to Ark and Open the Tribe Log section
-8. AFK on the Tribe Log Screen and that's it!
+7. AFK on the Tribe Log Screen and that's it!
-9. To kill the script you can kill it in task manager, close ark, or close OBS!
+8. To kill the script you can kill it in task manager, close ark, or close OBS!

 ## How this Script Works / Architecture

-OBS (game capture)
+Screen Set to Ark Log to Be Captured
       ↓ (displayed content)
 Python script (screen capture)
       ↓